Rocket League on Unreal Engine 6: Psyonix Sets New Industry Standards

 Transitioning to a New Standard: Why It Matters

 It has been only a few years since the release of Unreal Engine 5, and we are already witnessing preparations for the next technological leap.
 Choosing Rocket League as the pilot for UE6 makes strategic sense.
 The game relies on extremely precise physics and responsiveness, so any engine flaw would be immediately apparent.
-Moving to a new architecture is not just about 'better graphics' – it is a complete overhaul of the rendering pipeline, designed to eliminate the limitations imposed by earlier engine versions.
+Moving to a new architecture is not just about 'better graphics' – it is a complete overhaul of the rendering pipeline, aiming to eliminate the limitations imposed by older engine versions.

 New Light and Shadow Architecture: Lumen 2.0